How To Be A Memorable Speaker on a Panel Session

 Preparation also calls for you to work to be different, more engaging, to see things from the perspective of the audience instead of the self, to provoke even and to be authentic.

-Connect with other participants before the session
+Connect with participants beforehand

 Often, panel sessions are set a little deeper into a conference timetable which means that if you attend earlier sessions, you not only get a feel for other speakers, you understand better the audience you will present to.
 Try to meet as many of the guest panelists and a few participants before your session.
 These are akin to temperature checks and help you deliver your material better.